xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 # CV Denis Malolepszy

-Chronological CV with a time period, position and company.
-Details on the respective areas of responsibility and project content can be found in the separate [Project List]({{< relref "/consulting/projects" >}}).
+Chronological CV with time period, position, and company.
+Details on the respective areas of responsibility and project content can be found in the subsequent [project portfolio]({{< relref "/consulting/projects" >}}).

 {{< include "cv.md" >}}

-# Projektportfolio Denis Malolepszy
+# Project Portfolio Denis Malolepszy

-My project portfolio includes projects from my time as a freelancer, as well as permanent positions.
+My project portfolio includes projects from my time as a freelancer as well as from permanent positions.

 {{< include "projects.md" >}}